remarkjs/remark-react/readme.md

     — Sanitation schema to use.
 Passed to [hast-util-sanitize](https://github.com/wooorm/hast-util-sanitize).
     The default schema, if none or `true` is passed, adheres to GitHub’s sanitation rules.

+    **This means that non-standard HAST nodes and many HTML elements are *by default* santized out.** If you want to be more permissive, you should provide a value for `sanitize`.

     If `false` is passed, it does not sanitize input.

 *   `prefix` (`string`, default: `h-`)
     — React key.